vangsteven14/Pac-Man-Game/README.md

 # Pac-Man Game

-An inspired project that I modified to showcase my skills in analyzing, engineering, and extending existing code with customized design improvements as well as enhancing them with original design and functionality.
+An inspired project that I modified to showcase my skills in analyzing, engineering, and extending existing code with customized design improvements as well as enhancing them with original design and functionality. <br>

+pacman.py demonstrates the classic retro version everyone loves! pacman_ghost_ver.py demonstrates an alternative approach where you spawn as a ghost. pacman_manyGhosts_ver.py demonstrates the classic version but with more challenge.

 <ins> **Resources, Inspirations, and Credits:** </ins> <br>